Abelian motives and Shimura varieties in nonzero characteristic

 From the theorem of Borel (1972), it follows that, when $(G,X)$ is of abelian type, this realization becomes a realization of $\Sh(G,X)$ as a moduli scheme (in the category of algebraic schemes over $\mathbb{C}$) for abelian motives with algebra and level structure.
 From this modular realization, it is possible to read off a proof Langlands's conjecture on conjugates.
 Elementary descent theory gives a proof of the existence of canonical models that is both simpler and more natural than the original --- the Shimura variety is defined over the number field because the moduli probem is defined over the number field.
 Moreover, this approach provides a \textit{description} of the canonical model as a moduli scheme, whereas Deligne's original approach (1979) provides only a \textit{characterization} of it in terms of reciprocity laws at the special points. \end{plain}

 \begin{plain} When the existence of the diagram (\ref{ep1}, p.~\pageref{ep1}) is assumed, the theory outlined above extends to characteristic $p$.
 Specifically, suppose that $G$ is unramified at $p$, and suppose that the $\mathbb{Q}$-algebra $(V,t)$ is chosen to satisfy the condition 3.2.3 of \cite{kisin2020}.
 The moduli problem over the reflex field can be extended over its ring of integers, and the corresponding moduli scheme is smooth.
 This gives us a smooth integral model of $\Sh(G,X)$ and a modular interpretation of its functor of points.
 The modular description of the points with coordinates in $\mathbb{F}$ can be regarded as a categorification of the conjectural description in Langlands and Rapoport (1987).
-An application of tannakian theory then gives their original description.
+To obtain their original description is an exercise in tannakian theory.
 Besides the integral model of the Shimura variety, one obtains in this way an integral model of the standard principal bundle, and hence integral models of the automorphic vector bundles on the Shimura variety. \end{plain}